micro/go-micro/README.md

 - **Sync Streaming** - RPC based communication with support for bidirectional streaming
 - **Async Messaging** - Native PubSub messaging built in for event driven architectures

-Go Micro supports both the Service and Function programming models.
-Read on to learn more.

 ## Getting Started

 For detailed information on the architecture, installation and use of go-micro checkout the [docs](https://micro.mu/docs).